LoLab-MSM/PyBILT/README.md

 The bilayer_analyzer features various types of analyses and the use of different representations is handled internally based the requirements and design of each analysis type.
-See the [documentation](http://pybilt.readthedocs.io/en/latest/pybilt.bilayer_analyzer.html#module-pybilt.bilayer_analyzer.analysis_protocols) for more details on individual analyses and the representations they use.
+See the [documentation](https://pybilt.readthedocs.io/en/latest/ba_analyses.html) for list of analyses that can be added to intances of the BilayerAnalyzer.

   * [mda_tools](http://pybilt.readthedocs.io/en/latest/pybilt.mda_tools.html) -- This package includes various modules and functions for directly analyzing and operating on MDAnalysis trajectories and objects.